Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 - Reassess the patient and rhythm every 2 minutes:
 	- If VF/pVT then switch to the shockable rhythm algorithm
 	- If pulse present, commence post-resuscitation care
-# In All Cardiac Arrest
+# In All Cardiac Arrest/During CPR:
 - Insert a LMA or ETT when practical and confirm placement with capnography
 	- Ventilate 10 times per minute once a definitive airway is in place without pausing for compressions and monitor using waveform capnography
+	- Verify ET position
 - *Give at least 20 mL of normal saline to flush any drugs administered and elevate the limb for 10-20 seconds to facilitate drug delivery to the central circulation*
 - Establish a second IV line
 - Search and correct 4 Hs and 4Ts